 These courses in particular are designed to interest non-majors as well as majors.

-ENG 203 Western Classics: De Troyes to Tolstoy
+ENG 203 Western Classics in Translation, from Chrétien de Troyes to Tolstoy

 ENG 207 Technology of Reading and Writing